fedspendingtransparency/data-act-broker-backend/README.md

 Once Java is installed, you can download the Local Dynamo Database (here)[http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip].
 Instructions to launch the local version one downloaded can be found in (AWS's User Guide)[http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html] along with the various options.
 Note that a local version of Dynamo is **not** recommend for production.

 ## Assuming Roles
-The DATA Act broker uses the assume role function to create temporarily AWS credentials for the web front end.
-To be able to run the broker locally the user must be added to the trust section of the s3 uploading role.
-Without adding this relationship, the assume role will fail the following Example shows what the JSON should look like.
+The DATA Act Broker uses the assume role function to create temporarily AWS credentials for the web front end.
+To be able to run the Broker locally, the user must be added to the trust section of the s3 uploading role.
+Without adding this relationship, the assume role function will fail.
+The following example shows what the JSON Trust Relationship should look like.

 ```json
 {